 8. Poor Sleep Aggravates Depression

 A lack of sleep can contribute to depression.
-A good sleep positively impacts the production of serotonin in our body which help us fight depression.
+One of the many benefits of sleep is that it positively impacts the production of serotonin in our body which help us fight depression.
 A regular sleep pattern is crucial for your mental health and peace of mind.

 9. Sleep Gives You Clarity of Thinking